tomsix/laravel-components-library/README.md

 ```

 The label attribute wil not result in a label-tag.
 The value will renders as button text.
 When there is label given, the value will be used and when the value is null the name will be used.

-##### Multiple files

-There are some notes when using multiple files:
-- `enctype="multipart/form-data"` must added in the form tag
-- Add the multiline attribute: `input-attributes="multiple"`
-- Errors will not shown inline.
-Use a global error bag for the messages.

 #### Errors